 Vitiligo is a condition that causes the skin to lose its pigment.
-The main characteristic of vitiligo is lightened skin color.
 If your cat’s black paw pads turn pink, your cat may have acrofacial vitiligo.

 Vitiligo is a skin condition that causes the skin to lose pigment.
-While uncommon, it is one reason why dark cat paw pads can turn a lighter color.
+While uncommon, it’s one reason why dark cat paw pads can turn a lighter color.

-Vitiligo, by itself, will not harm your cat.
-It is purely cosmetic and will not cause any pain.
-However, vitiligo can sometimes be caused by other medical conditions that are very painful.
+Vitiligo will not harm your cat as it’s purely cosmetic and not painful.
+However, vitiligo can sometimes be caused by other painful medical conditions.

-There are various types of vitiligo.
-The most common is generalized vitiligo, where patches of white are randomly distributed over the skin.
-However, there is also acrofacial vitiligo, which affects the paw pads and body orifices, like the mouth, nose, and anus.
+There are various types of vitiligo, including generalized vitiligo, where patches of white are randomly distributed over the skin.
+However, acrofacial vitiligo affects the paw pads and body orifices, like the mouth, nose, and anus.

-There are breeds where vitiligo cases have been observed.
-This includes the Siamese breed, according to the journal Veterinary Dermatology.
-It is believed that these breeds have a gene that leads to vitiligo, sometimes causing cats to turn completely white.
+According to the journal Veterinary Dermatology, there are breeds where vitiligo cases have been observed, such as the Siamese breed.
+It’s believed that these breeds have a gene that leads to vitiligo, sometimes causing cats to turn completely white.

 Cats may pass on this gene to their offspring, but it’s not guaranteed.
-Despite the presence of the gene, a cat may never develop vitiligo.
-Vitiligo may also be triggered by stress or injury.
+Despite the presence of the gene, a cat may never develop vitiligo, but it can be triggered by stress or injury.

 The immune system is responsible for fighting off foreign substances within the body.
-However, there are instances where the immune system attacks the body itself.
-These are referred to as autoimmune disorders.
+However, there are instances where the immune system attacks the body itself, which are referred to as autoimmune disorders.

 Sometimes these autoimmune disorders cause the immune system to attack melanocytes, leading to depigmentation on the cat’s skin or vitiligo.

 Vitiligo may also be caused by stress.
-Other underlying conditions may also cause stress.
-Other causes of vitiligo include exposure to toxins, as well as neurological diseases.
+Other causes of vitiligo include exposure to toxins and neurological diseases.

 Vitiligo starts at a young age.
-White spots often appear on the face first, specifically the nose.
+White spots often appear on the face, specifically the nose.
 This moves on to the lips and the space around the eyes.
-Then, it will begin to affect the paw pads and other parts of the body.
+Then, it’ll begin to affect the paw pads and other parts of the body.